-The source region size characterizes the spatial scale of the nonlinear generation process, and can be used to constrain theoretical models (Helliwell, 1967; Trakhtengerts, 1995).
-The source region of chorus waves is believed to be located close to the geomagnetic equator, or more generally the minimum B-field region along a field line (Burtis and Helliwell, 1976; LeDocq et al., 1998; Kurita et al., 2012).
-This is related to the fact that the energetic electron flux is largest and the non-uniformity of the background magnetic field is smallest in the minimum-B region along a given field line.
-Kurita et al. (2012) shows that falling tone chorus propagates from the equator, in the same way as rising tone chorus.
+The source-region size characterizes the spatial scale of the nonlinear generation process, and can be used to constrain theoretical models (Helliwell, 1967; Trakhtengerts, 1995).
+The source region of chorus waves is believed to be located close to the geomagnetic equator, or more generally the minimum magnetic-field region along a field line (Burtis and Helliwell, 1976; LeDocq et al., 1998; Kurita et al., 2012).
+This is related to the fact that the energetic electron flux is largest and the non-uniformity of the background magnetic field is smallest in the minimum magnetic-field region along a given field line.
+Kurita et al. (2012) show that falling-tone chorus propagates from the equator, in the same way as rising-tone chorus.
 Other relevant work (Parrot et al., 2003; Breneman et al., 2009; Santolík et al., 2009) all give the same conclusion.
-Several previous studies have performed case analysis using multiple satellite observations simultaneously to identify the dimension of chorus source region (Santolík and Gurnett, 2003; Agapitov et al., 2010)(Santolík and Gurnett, 2003).
-For example, Santolík et al. (2004) determined that the source region size was about 3000 - 5000 km along the background magnetic field line at about 4 Earth radii with the Poynting flux measurements by the Cluster satellites.
-The characteristic spatial correlation scale size transverse to the local magnetic field is estimated to be in the 2800 - 3000 km range (Agapitov et al., 2010)600 - 800 km range (Agapitov et al., 2011a, 2017), and for lower-band chorus it is about 100 km (Santolík and Gurnett, 2003).
-One purpose of this study is to analyze statistically the source region of rising tone and falling tone chorus waves along the magnetic field line.
-We will also compare previous theoretical estimate of the source region size with the observational data.
+Several previous studies have performed case analysis using multiple satellite observations simultaneously to identify the dimension of the chorus source region (Santolík and Gurnett, 2003).
+For example, Santolík et al. (2004b) determined that the source-region size was about 3000-5000 km along the background magnetic-field line at about 4 Earth radii ($R{\rm E}$) with the Poynting flux measurements by the Cluster satellites.
+The characteristic spatial correlation scale size transverse to the local magnetic field is estimated to be in the 600-800 km range (Agapitov et al., 2011a, 2017), and for lower-band chorus it is about 100 km (Santolík and Gurnett, 2003).
+One purpose of this study is to statistically analyze the source region of risingtone and falling-tone chorus waves along the magnetic-field line.
+We will also compare previous theoretical estimates of the source-region size with the observational data.

 The remainder of the paper is organized as follows.
-We briefly describe our data set in Section 2.
-A statistical analysis of the global distribution of rising tone and falling tone chorus for different levels of geomagnetic activity conditions using Van Allen Probes data is given in Section 3.
-We present studies about chorus source region size in Section 4, with the method of obtaining the source region size given in Section 4.1.
-The comparison between our observational results and previous theoretical models and the implication of our results to chorus waves at other planets are given in Section 4.2.
-Finally, we summarize our findings in Section 5.
+We briefly describe our data set in Sect.
+2. A statistical analysis of the global distribution of rising-tone and falling-tone chorus for different levels of geomagnetic activity using Van Allen Probes data is given in Sect.
+3. We present studies about chorus source-region size in Sect.
+4, with the method of obtaining the source-region size given in Sect.
+4.1.
+The comparison between our observational results and previous theoretical models and the implication of our results to chorus waves at other planets are given in Sect.
+4.2.
+Finally, we summarize our findings in Sect.
+5.